 Being a patient, relative or carer can be a worrying or confusing time.
-Sometimes you may need to turn to someone for help, and the Customer Care Team are here to:
+Sometimes you may need to turn to someone for help, and the team can:

 - Provide help, advice and support

 - Listen to your concerns and suggestions

-- Help sort out concerns or complaints quickly on your behalf
+- Help sort out concerns or complaints quickly on your behalf.